-Concurrent Session - Day 1 - Orion Room
+Concurrent Session - Day 1 - Pleiades Room

 Community responses for Aboriginal children and young people

 Angela Ryder is a Noongar woman of the south west of WA.
 Angela is a co-founder and committee member of Langford Aboriginal Association (LAA) and Senior Manager Aboriginal Services at Relationships Australia WA (RAWA) and works with Professor Pat Dudgeon at UWA with a focus on Cultural Social and Emotional Wellbeing.
 In her roles, Angela established initiatives and programs in the area of Grief and Loss as well as delivers a National Empowerment Project (NEP) Cultural, Social and Emotional Wellbeing program for Aboriginal community.
 She helped broker a partnership with the Women’s Legal Service WA to establish Djinda Service, a legal service which assists Aboriginal women affected by family violence and sexual assault.

 Aboriginal Family Safety Project: Engaging with Communities to Design a Culturally Appropriate Family Violence Program to Strengthen Aboriginal Family Safety.
 This presentation will provide an overview of the Aboriginal Family Safety Project including the background for the project, methodology, program logic, and project outcomes.